Surviving My Worst Christmas Ever

 As if getting through Christmas isn’t hard enough, the fact that it's followed so closely by New Year’s felt absolutely cruel.
 Even on a good year, New Year's is a holiday that naturally stirs up a wide range of emotions, including those of melancholy - quite possibly the worst ingredient to throw into the mix of a broken heart.
 Breakups can make us crazy and the way I rang in 2011 is proof I was struggling with my new reality.

 That said, I now look back with mild amusement, remembering how I danced the night away in a little dive bar in Korea Town on a third date with a magician I’d met online.
-Yup, that’s right, I got right back out there, telling myself I was ready to date when in reality, I was so desperately to mask my pain.
+Yup, that’s right, I got right back out there, telling myself I was ready to date when in reality, I was so desperately to minimize my pain.
 Definitely not the healthiest way to deal with a grieving heart but it was all I could do at the time to tolerate the deep loneliness I felt.
-Let’s just say I could have greatly used a breakup coach, if I had only known they existed.
+Let’s just say I could have greatly used a breakup coach.

 FAST FORWARD - 2014

-Four years later, it's fascinating to reflect on how far I've come since that Blue Christmas of 2010.
+Four years later, it's fascinating to reflect on how far I've come since that blue Christmas of 2010.
 With the passing of time I now have the luxury of perspective and I can appreciate the many precious gifts I received that winter.
 In addition to discovering my calling - to help the broken hearted - I discovered my own resilience, and learned to love and take care myself.
-I can appreciate now that the unraveling of my engagement broke me open, and was the perfect catalyst I needed for my life to come back together in a way that I now would not trade for anything.
+I can appreciate now that the unraveling of my engagement completely broke me open, and was the perfect catalyst I needed for my life to come back together in a way that I would not trade for anything now.
 Thank goodness for that blue Christmas!

 So, should you be having a blue Christmas of your own, it is my sincere wish for you that you may find some peace, hope and maybe even a little joy this holiday season.
-Your heart will heal, and life is still beautiful.
+Your heart will heal, you will be better than ok, and life is still beautiful.

-A few months ago, when Scott Simon asked me in an interview on NPR, "So, how are you doing now?"
-I was somewhat surprised, but I realized that naturally, due to the nature of my work, people are often curious about how I'm doing now after so much heartache.
+Last year, Scott Simon asked me in an interview on NPR, "So, how are you doing now?"
+I was somewhat surprised, but I realized that naturally, due to the nature of my work and how I got here, people are often curious about how things worked out for me after SO much heartache.

-I'm wise enough now to know that I don't know what the future will bring, so I am grateful for where I am now and cherish the love that is in my life.
-It is now my mission in life to help others through their transitions, and to find love after loss.
+I'm wise enough now to know that I don't know what the future will bring, so I am grateful for where I am now knowing that I can get through whatever life (and love) sends my way.
+It is now my mission to help others through their challenges in love, and support them in attracting real love after loss.